The Science of Nutrition

 As with many nutrients, there are risks associated with both too little and too much Vitamin A. But, unfortunately, fear around the safety of Vitamin A in pregnancy has led many women (and some supplement companies) to steer clear of it entirely, or to include only the Beta Carotene form.
 To help you make an informed choice, let’s unpack what we know about the safety of Vitamin A, and how much is too much.

 Unfortunately, data on the teratogenicity of Vitamin A, that is, the ability of it to disturb the development of the embryo or fetus, is limited.
 This is because human clinical trials are not ethically possible.
-Therefore, we need to rely on existing observational studies, epidemiologic trials, and on knowledge of Vitamin A metabolism and functions, which is largely derived from animal studies.
+Therefore, we need to rely on existing observational studies, epidemiologic trials, and knowledge of Vitamin A metabolism and functions, which is largely derived from animal studies.
 The information we do have clearly shows that the teratogenicity of Vitamin A is biologically and physiologically possible, but due to the high levels needed to cause issues, it happens fairly infrequently.

 An impressive study in the New England Journal of Medicine followed over 22,000 women over three years to try to identify the level of Retinol at which teratogenic effects occur.